Jayd-1234/GSoC_vectorized_proof_of_concepts/report.md

 This arrays serve two purposes:

-1. They can be used to emulate product on languages which do not support list of tuples out of the box.
+1. They can be used to emulate argproduct on languages which do not support list of tuples out of the box.

-2. They will allow vectorization of the `product()` function.
+2. They will allow vectorization of the `argproduct()` function.
 This will be explained shortly.

-A sequential implementation of the `product()` can be implemented as a double-looped version (We will be using `python` for explaining the codes, but the general idea holds true for any language).
+A sequential implementation of the `argproduct()` can be implemented as a double-looped version (We will be using `python` for explaining the codes, but the general idea holds true for any language).

 ```python
 for i in range(len(arr1)):